 I became a mom in 2009, and life has never been the same!
-Hoping to avoid another cesarean section in the future, I started researching the midwifery model and planning a home birth for myself.
+Hoping to avoid another cesarean section in the future, I started researching the midwifery model and planning a home birth for my second baby.
 I felt drawn to the natural birth community and knew it would somehow be a part of my life.

 Within my profession, I quickly realized that many out-of-hospital babies were not being offered a newborn hearing screening that fit into the natural setting surrounding their birth.
 For some, the screening was an afterthought or inconvenience.

 I knew there had to be a friendlier way to offer this valuable screening.
-Rather than you traveling to the hearing screening with your baby, why doesn't the hearing screening travel to you?
+Why not have the screening where your baby was born with a professional who is aligned with your birth choices?

 And so Little Ears Audiology was born and continues to grow.